-\begin{proposition} Suppose that a quantumly finite, fully non-trivial link invariant $I$ is eventually dense and that for each fixed $L$, the value of $\braket{L}_I$ has an $\FPTAS$.
-Let $p(x)$ be the probability that some quantum-polynomial time algorithm accepts an input $x$.
-Then the input $x$ can be encoded as a link $L = L(x)$ with bridge number $g$, so that \eq{e:capprox}{p(x) \approx \frac{|\braket{L}_I|^2}{|\braket{u}_I|^{2g}.},} where "$\approx$'' is in the $\FPTAS$ sense and $u$ is an unknot. \end{proposition}
+be the probability that some polynomial-time quantum algorithm accepts an input $x$.
+Then the input $x$ can be encoded as a link $L = L(x)$ with bridge number $g$, so that \eq{e:capprox}{p(x) \approx \frac{|\braket{L}_K|^2}{|t^{1/2}+t^{-1/2}|^{2g}.},} where "$\approx$'' is in the $\FPTEAS$ sense. \end{corollary}

-The condition that $\braket{L}_I$ has a $\FPTAS$ for each $L$ is fairly mild.
-It says that $\braket{L}_I$ can be approximated to within $\eps$ in polynomial time in $1/\eps$, and that the polynomial can get worse as $L$ gets bigger.
-In the proof this estimation property will be combined with the Solovay-Kitaev theorem.
-However, the Solovay-Kitaev theorem is much stronger than necessary: it establishes that quantum gates can be approximated with words of size polynomial in $\log \eps$, and that the words can be found in the same time complexity.

-\begin{proof} There is more than one way to argue \prop{p:encode}; in this article we will use the method of plat presentation.
-For simplicity we will describe the case of an uncolored, unoriented link invariant; the more general case works the same way.

-A \emph{plat presentation} of a link $L$ is a diagram that consists of a braid $B$ on $2g$ strands, with $n$ copies of the cap $v$ at one end and $g$ copies of the cup $\bar{v}$ at the other end: